 Taking it on the road

 I was lucky enough to be able to participate in Canoecopia in Madison, Wisconsin, last year.
 The largest PaddleFest of its kind, it’s an amazing experience.
 And was I ever surprised when I walked into the main showroom, which is HUGE!, and saw Talic SeaHorses all over the place!
-Boat manufacturers of all kinds of kayaks were using the Talic SeaHorses to showcase their boats.
+Boat manufacturers of all kinds of kayaks and canoes were using the Talic SeaHorses to showcase their boats.
 As the masses wandered the Coliseum and admired the boats, I stood silently back and admired the SeaHorses.
 I smiled.

 Some 15 years ago, Tim had an idea.
 He designed and created the first ever kayak stand.
 And here I was, at the largest paddle show in the world, standing amongst them.
 Talic SeaHorses.
 The American dream is alive and well.